 10 of 12

 With an array of Mid-Century Modern sofas that work for both formal and relaxed living rooms, you'll be sure to find a sophisticated option at Crate & Barrel.
-The Rochelle Apartment Sofa ($1999), for example, has a smaller design that would work well in—you guessed it—apartments, and smaller homes.
-As you might guess, this popular home decor retailer isn't cheap, but their products boast high-quality craftsmanship and materials.
+The Aiden Tufted Sofa ($2199), for example, has a smaller design that would work well in—you guessed it—apartments, and smaller homes.
+As you might assume, this popular home decor retailer isn't cheap, but their products boast high-quality craftsmanship and materials.

 Like some of the other resources we've mentioned, Crate & Barrel also has excellent customization options.
 You can shop by color family to test out both solid and patterned upholstery as well as seven different leg materials for the sofa.
 These options allow your Mid-Century Modern sofa to have a distinctly contemporary (and highly personalized!) look.